-In considering the report, a number of amendments were suggested for the recommendations.
+In considering the report, the following amendments were considered.

 - Recommendation 11.1 that 'Fostering & Adoption' be substituted for 'Cared for Children' - Recommendation 11.7 that the word 'investigated' be added - Recommendation 11.11 that the phrase 'explore web-based opportunities' be added - Recommendation 11.15 that the sentence 'the possibility of reciprocal relationships with adjacent authorities be explored in terms of respite facilities - particularly for Cheshire East children placed out-of-Borough' be added. - Recommendations 11.16, 11.17 and 11.18 that the specification of working alongside the Cheshire Foster Carer Association be removed as certain services were still subject to a tendering process.
 With regards to Recommendation 11.18, the recognition that the Cheshire Foster Carer Association had ran an awards night remained whilst not committing that this would be necessarily be a future policy. - Recommendation 11.20 that this be changed to 'That foster carers be provided with the contact details of their local Councillors'